apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 </pre>

-To study selected sensors, give the command the sensor name as an argument
+To display the value of a selected sensor, give the command the sensor name as an argument

 {% highlight bash %}
-$ br app Tomcat ent tomcatServer sensor webapp.url
+$ br application Tomcat entity tomcatServer sensor webapp.url
 {% endhighlight %}
 <pre>
 "http://10.10.10.101:8080/"